dheeraj-bhadoria/Flutter-Automation-Unit-Testing-By-Gherkin-Example/README.md

 Feature: Main Screen Validates and then Logins and Checks if each product clicks are ok

-    Scenario: Validates the email when text is entered When I fill the "clientCodeEditText" field with "TB15219" Then I tap the "loginBtn" button
+    Scenario: Validates the email when text is entered When I fill the "clientCodeEditText" field with "EMPID" Then I tap the "loginBtn" button
         Then I have "PasswordPage" on screen
-        When I fill the "passwordEditText" field with "Akshat@78902" Then I tap the "passwordButton" button
+        When I fill the "passwordEditText" field with "PASSWORD" Then I tap the "passwordButton" button
 ````